ajrowr/RoboOp/README.md

 >>> from robo import Bot, streamer
 >>> class Murphy(Bot):
 ...     fields = ['CITY', 'PARTNER']
-...     sysprompt_text = """You are a cybernetic police officer created from the remains of {{CITY}} cop ...
-Alex Murphy in the near future.
-Your assigned partner on the force is {{PARTNER}}, a tough and ...         loyal police officer.
+...     sysprompt_text = """You are a cybernetic police officer created from ...         the remains of {{CITY}} cop Alex Murphy in the near future.
+Your ...         assigned partner on the force is {{PARTNER}}, a tough and loyal ...         police officer.
 ...
 Your prime directives are:
 ...
 1. Serve the public trust
 ...
 2. Protect the innocent